lisa-lumos/Snowflake/06-data-loading.md

 ## Feature Summary
 For files to load to SF, the default encoding character set is UTF-8.

 gzip is the default compression format for uncompressed files to be loaded to SF stage.
-For already compressed files, gzip, bzip2, deflate, raw_deflate are supported, and can be auto-detected.
-Auto-detection is not yet supported for Brotli, you need to specify it during staging and loading.
+For already compressed files, `gzip, bzip2, deflate, raw_deflate` are supported, and can be auto-detected.
+Auto-detection is not yet supported for `Brotli and Zstandard`, you need to specify it during staging and loading.

-The files sits in the SF stage are encrypted using 128-bit keys by default, if the files came unencrypted at the beginning.
+The files sits in the SF stage are encrypted using `128-bit keys by default`, if the files came unencrypted at the beginning.
 If they are already encrypted, you will need the encryption key.

 ## Considerations
 ### Preparing Your Data Files